 Accommodation agreements for residential aged care

-An accommodation agreement sets out a person’s residential aged care room fees, charges and payments.
+An accommodation agreement sets out a person’s residential aged care accommodation costs.
 You must include certain details, provide a copy to the person, and make sure they understand and agree to it.
 Review the agreement as needed, and update it if you both agree to the changes.

 What is an accommodation agreement?